rurikudo/portieris/portieris-operator/README.md

 # Portieris Operator
+Portieris is a Kubernetes admission controller for the enforcment of image security policies.
 Portieris can be deployed with operator.
+You can install portieris in a few simple steps.

 ## Installing Portieris Operator

 0. move to portieris-operatar dir